Crab mentality: Zero-sum bias

 Zero-sum bias, where individuals perceive that they can only gain at the expense of others, may contribute to crab mentality.
 This bias is rooted in a fundamental misunderstanding of success and resource distribution, leading to the incorrect belief that success and resources are limited and one person's gain is necessarily another's loss.
 Such a worldview fosters competitive rather than collaborative social interactions, encouraging behaviors that aim at hindering others' achievements to protect one's perceived share of limited resources, like crabs in a bucket.
 In Daniel V. Meegan's study, researchers found that students expected lower grades for peers after seeing many high grades already awarded, despite being in a system where high grades are unlimited.
 This illustrates how people often view success as a limited resource.
 Thus, when they see their peers successfully "climbing out of the bucket", they may try to hinder their progress to ensure their own chances of success remain unchanged.

-It's crucial to differentiate crab mentality from strategic competition, where actions are calculated for self-interest and personal gain.
+It is crucial to differentiate crab mentality from strategic competition, where actions are calculated for self-interest and personal gain.
 People's rational behaviors are aimed directly at benefiting themselves.
 Since it is driven by cognitive biases and emotions, crab mentality is often a reactive, non-rational behavior that seeks to level the playing field by pulling others down, even though there are no direct benefits to the individual.

 In popular culture

-Under the common name "crabs in a bucket", the theory has been referenced multiple times in popular music; some examples include the album Crabs in a Bucket by British rapper Nines, and the lead track off the 2017 album Big Fish Theory by American rapper Vince Staples.
+Under the common name "crabs in a bucket", the theory has been referenced multiple times in popular music; some examples include the album Crabs in a Bucket by British rapper Nines, Crabbuckit by Canadian hip-hop artist k-os, the lead track off the 2017 album Big Fish Theory by American rapper Vince Staples.
 The theory of crab mentality additionally relates to one of the central themes of Staples' album, that being that a person's growth is restrained by the labels society places on them, akin to a fish in a fishbowl, and one of the factors that can prevent growth is being dragged down by peers: the crabs in a bucket mentality.